jbengler/tidyplots/README.md

 breaking changes.
 I would not recommend to use this package in production yet.

-Feel free to let me know about bugs and feature requests [here](https://github.com/jbengler/tidyplots/issues).
+Feel free to report bugs and suggest missing features [here](https://github.com/jbengler/tidyplots/issues).

 ## Installation